VS2412/GUARDIA--core/README.md

 - Poor network connectivity in remote and hilly areas

 **GUARDIA** addresses these challenges through an integrated system that combines a mobile application, an authority monitoring backend, AI-driven safety scoring, and an offline-capable mesh network.
-Assam is used as the pilot region for demonstration and implementation.

 This project was developed as part of **Smart India Hackathon (SIH)**, aligned with problem statements from the **Ministry of Development of North Eastern Region (DoNER)**.